Boys and Girls ages 9 & 10

 - Although there are no written restrictions as to the use of pitchers in Babe Ruth 16-18 local league play, Babe Ruth League, Inc. strongly cautions extreme care be used so an individual player is not overextended, i.e., protect the players arm.

-- End-of-Season League Championship Tournament: teams will be seeded at the beginning of a double-elimination tournament according to the position they finished in regular season play (i.e., WIN – LOSS RECORD).
+- End-of-Season League Championship Tournament: teams will play 3 game round-robin to determine seeding for the single-elimination bracket according to the position they finished in round-robin play (i.e., WIN – LOSS RECORD, RUNS ALLOWED, ETC.).
 In the event two or more teams are tied, the tie-breaking rules outlined in the BABE RUTH LEAGUE, INC. BASEBALL RULES AND REGULATIONS AND OFFICIAL PLAYING RULES book will be followed.
 Throughout the tournament, the higher seeded team of each game (including the Championship Game) shall be the HOME team.
 All of the rules in effect for the regular season shall be in effect for the End-of-Season League Championship Tournament with the following exceptions: (1) a tournament game cannot end in a tie and (2) CYBSA pitcher eligibility rules will be in effect throughout the tournament.RIPKEN MINOR DIVISION (KID PITCH) 9 Year Olds and 10 Year Olds

 - Home team is responsible for setting the pitcher’s rubber, bases, and home plate prior to game time.